sir-pineapple/Web-Compiler/README.md

 # Web-Compiler
-An online compiler made using MERN stack
+An simple online compiler that supports C, C++, Java and Python